TheStranger1/Signant_TechTest/README.md

 # Signant_TechTest
-This repository contains tasks from Signant Technical Assessment.
+This repository contains tasks from Signant Health's Technical Assessment for the position of Test Automation Engineer.

 ##  UI Automation:
 In the UI Automation part the following things were tested: